SpoqenAI/dashboard/memory-bank/activeContext.md

   - Updated `/api/vapi/action-points` to persist generated analysis results to `call_analysis` table.
   - Implemented `/api/vapi/bulk-analyze` to allow batch processing of unanalyzed calls for sentiment and lead quality.

+- **FIXED: 'Analyze Calls' Button (Bulk Analysis Logic)**
+  - **Problem:** The bulk analysis API was not correctly identifying or processing calls that needed analysis, leading to no new data being populated despite clicking the button.
+This was due to overly strict content filtering (`durationSeconds` being `undefined`) and incorrect logic for skipping already analyzed calls.
+  - **Solution:**
+    - Modified the call filtering logic in `app/api/vapi/bulk-analyze/route.ts` to match the broader criteria used by the analytics API, ensuring *all* relevant user calls are considered for analysis, regardless of `durationSeconds`.
+    - Implemented a precise mechanism to **only process calls that genuinely lack existing analysis** in the `call_analysis` table.
+Calls already analyzed are now correctly skipped.
+    - Simplified the API and dashboard by removing the redundant `skipExisting` and `forceAnalyze` parameters, as the core functionality now inherently focuses on processing only unanalyzed calls.
+    - Enhanced logging in the `bulk-analyze` API to provide clearer insights into the number of total calls, calls needing analysis, and calls actually processed, aiding in debugging and verification.

 - Updated memory bank files with comprehensive documentation, including `projectbrief.md`, `productContext.md`, and `systemPatterns.md`.

 ## Next Steps

-- **Apply the database migration for `call_analysis` table.**
-- Thoroughly test all new dashboard functionalities: data filtering, sentiment display, AI settings save/cancel, and bulk analysis.
+- Thoroughly test all new dashboard functionalities: data filtering, sentiment display, AI settings save/cancel, and bulk analysis. **Confirm that the 'Analyze Calls' button now correctly populates analysis for previously unanalyzed calls.**
 - Monitor dashboard performance and user feedback.
 - Consider adding additional AI insights and business intelligence features.
 - Potential integrations with CRM systems or lead management tools.